smaclell/smaclell.github.io/_drafts/structure-constants.md

 are all related to one another and never change.
 They are useful as values throughout the application and benefit from being declared constants.

+Every now and then I need data in our application which will never change.
+Using a simple class to contain this data is handy.
+It can be used like an enum on steroids.

+You can setup your type to require all the necessary data.
+Even better you can use the right type for each field to further lock down what can be stored.

 {% highlight csharp %}
 public class Pokemon {
     internal class PokemonData(